hbp-unibi/cypress/README.md

 ```
 Other backends include `pynn.X` where `X` is the name of a PyNN backend, or
 `nmpi.X` or `nmpi.pynn.X` where `X` is the name of a PyNN backend that should
 be executed on the NMPI platform.
+See below for details.

 Features
 --------